Lisa (rapper): 2012–2015: Pre-debut activities

-In 2010 at age 13, Lisa auditioned to join the South Korean record label YG Entertainment in Thailand.
+In 2010, at age 13, Lisa auditioned to join the South Korean record label YG Entertainment in Thailand.
 She grew interested in K-pop as a child thanks to artists such as BigBang and 2NE1 and aspired to follow a similar path.
-Among 4,000 applicants, she was the only one to qualify, which prompted then CEO Yang Hyun-suk into offering Lisa a chance to become a YG Entertainment trainee.
+Among 4,000 applicants, she was the only one to qualify, which prompted then CEO Yang Hyun-suk to offer Lisa a chance to become a YG Entertainment trainee.
 At her audition, Lisa also impressed one of the judges, Danny Im of 1TYM, who later praised her on-stage confidence and off-stage attitude.

 In 2011, Lisa moved to South Korea to begin her formal training.
 She officially joined the label as its first non-ethnic Korean trainee on April 11.
 In November 2013, she appeared in the music video for labelmate Taeyang's single "Ringa Linga" as a backup dancer alongside members of labelmates and boy bands iKon and Winner.
 In March 2015, Lisa undertook her first modelling job for the streetwear brand Nona9on, followed by South Korean cosmetics brand Moonshot in 2016.